shmuelie/Shmuelie.WinRTServer/README.md

    - A WinRT type.
    - Another interface in the project.

+4. Methods, properties, and events are all supported.

 ## Metadata Project

 The metadata project is a C++/WinRT project that uses [MIDL 3.0][5] to create